Masagana 99

 Masagana 99 was an agricultural program of then Philippine President Ferdinand Marcos to increase rice production among Filipino farmers.
-The program, launched in 1973 at a time the country was experiencing a rice supply shortage, led the Philippines to attain self-sufficiency in 1975–1976, and export rice to its neighboring Asian countries in 1977–1978.
-By 1980, however, problems with the credit scheme rendered the loans inaccessible to rich landowners while leaving poor farmers in debt.
+The program was launched in 1973 at a time the country was experiencing a rice supply shortage.
+By promoting high yield varieties, chemical fertilizers, and herbicides, the program initially allowed the Philippines to attain self-sufficiency in 1975–1976, and export rice to its neighboring Asian countries in 1977–1978.
+By 1980, however, problems with the credit scheme rendered the loans accessible only to rich landowners while leaving poor farmers in debt.
 The program was also noted to have become a vehicle of political patronage.

 By 1984, the Marcos administration shifted its focus away from Masagana 99 and towards different programs.

 Etymology

-“Masagana” is a Filipino term for “bountiful” while 99 refers to the number of sacks of rice targeted as the yield per hectare of land in every harvest season.
+"Masagana" is a Filipino term for "bountiful" while 99 refers to the number of sacks of rice targeted as the yield per hectare of land in every harvest season.

 Concept development

 Masagana 99 was conceived by the administration of then Philippine President Ferdinand Marcos as way to cope with a nationwide rice shortage arising from the various natural disasters and pest inverstations in 1972.

 Launched on May 21, 1973, its goal was to promote Philippine rice self-sufficiency by raising the Philippines' average palay crop yield from 40 cavans (a unit of measure equivalent to 60 kilograms of rice) per hectare to 99 cavans per hectare.
 The program planned to achieve this by pushing farmers to use newly developed technologies including high-yielding variety (HYV) seeds, low-cost fertilizer, and herbicides.